seanharrington256/micro_cap_2022/README.md

 - make\_OTU_table.R  combines all of the data across samples to make a single OTU table and spit it out as a .csv file.
 It also spits out a file that maps numeric taxon IDs to taxonomic names.

-- OTU_diversity.R will take the output OTU table from the previous R script and start to actually analyze it.
+- OTU_diversity.R will take the output OTU table from the previous R script and start to actually analyze it